Financial Sector Development

 - The Bank of Zambia (BoZ), which is responsible for monetary and supervisory policy and regulates banks and other financial service institutions registered under the Banking and Financial Services Act, Chapter 387 of the Laws of Zambia.

-- The Pensions & Insurance Authority (PIA), which regulates the conduct of the pension and insurance industry through prudential supervision in order to protect the interest of pension scheme members and insurance policyholders.
-This is done under the provisions of the Pension Scheme Regulation Act No. 28 of 1996
+- The Pensions and Insurance Authority (PIA), which regulates the conduct of the pension and insurance industry through prudential supervision in order to protect the interest of pension scheme members and insurance policyholders.
+This is done under the provisions of the Pension Scheme Regulation Act No. 28 of 1996.

 Other Partner regulators include the following:

-- Competition & Consumer Protection Commission (CCPC) which regulates market conduct and consumer protection in Zambia;
+- Competition and Consumer Protection Commission (CCPC) which regulates market conduct and consumer protection in Zambia;

-- Zambia Information & Communication Technology Authority (ZICTA), responsible for regulating and supervising the Information Communication Technology (ICT) environment in the country; and
+- Zambia Information and Communication Technology Authority (ZICTA), responsible for regulating and supervising the Information Communication Technology (ICT) environment in the country; and

 - Patents and Companies Registration Agency (PACRA) responsible for the registration and licensing of companies in Zambia.